Itamichan/Blue-in-the-maze/README.md

 Blue in the Maze's wireframes are made both for mobile and desktop view.
 The wireframes were done in [figma](https://www.figma.com/).

-Link to the mobile version can be found [here](https://www.figma.com/file/S4Awi2Wc8RJ8zjWNNuRLQ3/game-mobile?node-id=0%3A1).
+Link to wireframes for mobile can be found [here](https://www.figma.com/file/S4Awi2Wc8RJ8zjWNNuRLQ3/game-mobile?node-id=0%3A1).

-Link to the desktop version can be found [here](https://www.figma.com/file/DaQhx72fCc1FgdEFQX6Dr7/game-desktop?node-id=0%3A1).
+Link to wireframes for desktop can be found [here](https://www.figma.com/file/DaQhx72fCc1FgdEFQX6Dr7/game-desktop?node-id=0%3A1).

 In case the links to the wireframes don't work please find the pictures [here](src/readme-related-documents/wireframes).